Walk - Porthgwarra and Porthcurno

 The Studio

-Land's End Hostel, Trevescan
+Land's End Hostel and B&B, Trevescan

 Lamorna Pottery B&B